iomesh/docs/docs/cluster-operations/upgrade-cluster.md

     ```shell
     kubectl delete Validatingwebhookconfigurations iomesh-validating-webhook-configuration
     ```
-3. Download [IOMesh Offline Installation Package](../appendices/downloads) and run the following command to unpack it.
+3. Download [IOMesh Offline Installation Package](../appendices/downloads) on each worker node and the master node.
+Then run the following command to unpack the installation package on each worker node and the master node.

    Make sure to replace `<VERSION>` with `v1.0.1` and  `<ARCH>` based on your CPU architecture.
 Then refer to [Custom Offline Installation](../deploy-iomesh-cluster/install-iomesh.md#offline-installation) to load the IOMesh image on each worker node.
    - Hygon x86_64: `hygon-amd64`
    - Intel x86_64: `amd64`
    - Kunpeng AArch64: `arm64`